NVIDIA/hpc-container-maker/docs/building_blocks.md

 should be modified (see `devel_environment` and `runtime_environment`).
 The default is True.

+- __export_build_environment__: Boolean flag to specify whether the build environment should be exported, or merely set on the configure command line.
+The default is False.

 - __install__: Boolean flag to specify whether the `make install` step should be performed.
 The default is True.